PhiCtl/Panda-final-project/index.md

 Who are the 30 most famous speakers over the five years?
 By famous we meand the number of occurences the quote occurs in the articles.

-{% include  most_famous_all.htm %}

-Who are the mmost famous men?

-{% include most_famous_men.html %}

-Who are the most famous women?

-{% include most_famous_women.html %}

-How evolved the number of occurences of the most famous speakers over the 5 years?

-{% include evolution_most_famous.html %}

 ## Show me what you're talking about and I'll tell you who you are